HL7/US-Core/input/intro-notes/StructureDefinition-us-core-simple-observation-intro.md

 5. references to associated survey, assessment or screening tool

 **Profile specific implementation guidance:**
-- See the [[Screening and Assessments] guidance page for how this profile can used to represent SDOH assessments.
+- See the [Screening and Assessments] guidance page for how this profile can used to represent SDOH assessments.
-- Observations that are formally part of an assessment tool or survey should use the [US Core Observation Screening Assessment Profile].
+- Observations that are formally part of an assessment tool or survey should use the [US Core Observation Screening and Assessment Profile].
 However, simple assertion may be derived from a screening tool assessments and can reference them using `Observation.derivedFrom`.
 - The codes can be from LOINC or SNOMED CT.
 - The value for these types of observations may be:
   -  a string